James D. Hudnall: Early life

 Hudnall's parents divorced when he was two and his mother remarried to a man in the US Navy.
 The family settled in San Diego, California in the 1970s, and after graduating from Point Loma High School, Hudnall joined the U.S. Air Force in 1976.
 He was stationed in England.

 After his discharge from the Air Force, Hudnall went to Coleman College in San Diego where he majored in computer science.
 He worked as a computer software consultant in Orange County, California, Sonoma County, and briefly in England.
 On returning to the states, he settled in Orange County, Ca where he began to read comics again.
 This renewed his interest in the medium and got him interested in writing, which was an earlier ambition.
 Hudnall attempted to self-publish a comic in 1982.

 Comics career

 In 1985, he started working with Eclipse Comics as a marketing director.
-In 1986 his first comic, Espers.
+In 1986 his first comic was published - Espers.
 From there, he went on to work for Marvel Comics, DC Comics, Image, Dark Horse and Malibu.

 Hudnall switched from writing comics to internet development in the late 1990s, while producing more limited work over the years, such as Trigs for Humanoids and 2 To the Chest from his own company Dark Planet Productions.

 In 2009, he began writing for the Andrew Breitbart blog Big Hollywood.

 Hudnall later went into digital comics in 2012 when David Lloyd created the online comics anthology Aces Weekly with Val Mayerik.

 In the fall of 2013, Hudnall released his first novel, The Age of Heroes: Hell's Reward, which is part of a planned series.
 A second series of novels, the Secret Team, is slated to debut in 2015.